Don McNeal

 Donald McNeal (born May 6, 1958) is an American former professional football player who was a cornerback for the Miami Dolphins of the National Football League (NFL) in the 1980s.

 McNeal was born and raised in Atmore, Alabama.
 He is a 1976 graduate of Escambia County (Alabama) High School where he was a star on the football team.
 He played college football for the Alabama Crimson Tide for the legendary coach Paul "Bear" Bryant.
 McNeal played on [Alabama's 1978 and 1979 national championship teams; he was Captain of the Team in 1979.
 In 1992, he was selected as a member of the University of Alabama All-Centennial Team.

 McNeal's most famous play at Alabama was in the 1979 Sugar Bowl.
 In the final period, with Alabama leading Penn State 14–7, the Nittany Lions had the ball deep in Alabama territory first and goal at the 8-yard line.
 On second down, Penn State quarterback Chuck Fusina hit receiver Scott Fitzkee on a crossing route and Fitkee appeared headed for the goal line marker for a touchdown.
 However, McNeal was able to run down Fitzkee and force him out of bounds at the one-yard line, being knocked unconscious in the process.
 Two plays later on 4th down, Alabama linebacker Barry Krauss stopped Penn State running back Mike Guman short of the goal line in a now-famous goal-line stand.

-The Miami Dolphins drafted McNeal as a defensive back in 1980.
+The Miami Dolphins drafted McNeal 21st overall in the first round as a defensive back in 1980.
 McNeal played in two Super Bowls with the Dolphins: Super Bowl XVII in January 1983 and Super Bowl XIX in January 1985.
 He retired at the end of the 1989 season having played his entire pro career with the Dolphins.